 Yes, you can substitute in canned pumpkin for squash puree.
 Just make sure it is 100% pumpkin and not pumpkin pie filling.

 And yes, you could also use a pancake mix from the grocery store, but honestly the recipe is truly quick and easy and is made with everyday ingredients.
 It takes 10 minutes to toss it all together.

-I think it’s easier to get crispy pancakes on the stovetop and then keep them warm in an oven at 200 degrees F however.
-The baked sheetpan method is good and extremely easy but they are not as crisp.
+I do think it’s easier, however to get crispy pancakes on the stovetop and then keep them warm in an oven at 200 degrees F. The baked sheetpan method is good and extremely easy but they are not as crisp.